th2-net/th2-docs/content/versions/1-7/getting-started/install-th2/2-infra-schema.md

 ## Publish th2-infra-schema

 You have two options on how to publish **th2-infra-schema**:
-- Create a new repository from scratch.
+- create a new repository from scratch;
-- Copy the repository template.
+- copy the repository template;

 You can use either GitHub or GitLab for hosting the repository.